StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 29 (20-01-25)</summary>
-Enhanced login security by separating admin and user routes and ensuring restricted access to sensitive functionalities.
+Enhanced login security by separating admin and student routes and ensuring restricted access to sensitive functionalities.
 Tested by hosting on Azure.
 </details>

 <details>